 Author: Richard Dunbar

-Our team of Bradford 2025 Networkers are sharing what’s happening during our year as UK City of Culture with communities across the district.
+Our team of Bradford 2025 Networkers have been sharing what’s been happening during our year as UK City of Culture with communities across the district.

-These 10 brilliant community ambassadors representing some of our many diverse communities from all corners of Bradford District.
-Two Networkers are based in each of the Bradford constituencies – Bradford East, Bradford South, Bradford West, Keighley & Ilkley and Shipley – and they’re all passionate about arts, culture and community.
+These brilliant community ambassadors represent some of our many diverse communities from all corners of Bradford District.
+Based in each of the Bradford constituencies – Bradford East, Bradford South, Bradford West, Keighley & Ilkley and Shipley – they are all passionate about arts, culture and community, and they each brought their own specialisms including LGBTQ+ advocacy, schools, youth work, sport and the night-time economy.

 Becky Hutchinson